NatronGitHub/Natron/README.txt

 - Several projects can be opened simultaneously in separate windows
 - Auto-save support.
 - Project format written in XML and easily editable by human.
+- The project saves also the layout of the application.
-- Command line tool for execution of project files [Shouldn't take a long time of dev since the software can currently operate without any GUI].
+- Command line tool for execution of project files.
 The command line version is executable from ssh on a computer without any display.
 - Animation support and possibility to change it with a curve editor